-181 As evident from the reports provided earlier, certain Texas IHEs have forged partnerships with the 182 American Council on Education (ACE) and have embraced the use of the ACE online guide as a tool for 183 assessing military courses and assigning them academic credit.
-This guide encompasses a 184 comprehensive listing of recommended credit units across various academic disciplines, as well as 185 delineates the requisite learning outcomes, instructional topics, and associated competencies.
-186 Within the ACE guide, there are exhibits that substantiate credit recommendations for specific subject areas.
+As evident from the reports provided earlier, certain Texas IHEs have forged partnerships with the American Council on Education (ACE) and have embraced the use of the ACE online guide as a tool for assessing military courses and assigning them academic credit.
+This guide encompasses a comprehensive listing of recommended credit units across various academic disciplines, as well as delineates the requisite learning outcomes, instructional topics, and associated competencies.

+Within the ACE guide, there are exhibits that substantiate credit recommendations for specific subject areas.
 These exhibits offer precise guidance to registrars, deans, and other academic administrators who are tasked with incorporating military courses into their respective institutions' degree requirements.

-189 In parallel with their utilization of the ACE military guide, institutions participating in the CCH program 190 continue to adhere to their individualized local policies and evaluation processes when determining and bestowing academic credit.
-It is during these evaluations that these IHEs employ innovative 191
+In parallel with their utilization of the ACE military guide, institutions participating in the CCH program continue to adhere to their individualized local policies and evaluation processes when determining and bestowing academic credit.
+It is during these evaluations that these IHEs employ innovative methodologies to gauge the depth of knowledge and skills attained by veterans, and subsequently, credit is awarded in accordance with the outcomes of these assessments.

-- methodologies to gauge the depth of knowledge and skills attained by veterans, and subsequently, - 193 credit is awarded in accordance with the outcomes of these assessments. - 194 Among the inventive approaches adopted by IHEs are methods such as PLAs, credit-by-examination - 195 procedures, and structured interviews.
-Subsequent to these evaluations, an overview summarizing the - credits awarded as a result of these innovative methods will be presented.
+Among the inventive approaches adopted by IHEs are methods such as PLAs, credit-by-examination procedures, and structured interviews.
+Subsequent to these evaluations, an overview summarizing the credits awarded as a result of these innovative methods will be presented.

-197 Average Credit Hours per Veteran: CCH Grantees
+Average Credit Hours per Veteran: CCH Grantees

-- 198 The data from the 2022 study conducted under HB 493 reveals a notable rise in the average number of - 199 credit hours awarded to veterans and transferred to CCH grantees and CCH partner schools compared to - the previous academic year.
-In 2022, veterans received an average of 43 credit hours, a substantial - 201 increase from the 7 credit hours reported in 2021.
-To provide a broader context, the graph below - illustrates the average credit hours awarded in the CCH program over the past five years.
-This surge in - credit hours for 2022 not only suggests a heightened interest in the CCH program overall but also - suggests that IHEs may have enhanced and streamlined their reporting procedures. - 205 Note: As the sole CCH grantee for 2022, BC designed a Paramedic Emergency Medical Services which led - to awarding 43 academic credit hours for this program.
+The data from the 2022 study conducted under HB 493 reveals a notable rise in the average number of credit hours awarded to veterans and transferred to CCH grantees and CCH partner schools compared to the previous academic year.
+In 2022, veterans received an average of 43 credit hours, a substantial increase from the 7 credit hours reported in 2021.
+This increase in credit hours for 2022 not only suggests a heightened interest in the CCH program overall but also suggests that IHEs may have enhanced and streamlined their reporting procedures.

+Note: As the sole CCH grantee for 2022, BC designed a Paramedic Emergency Medical Services which led to awarding 43 academic credit hours for this program.

-207 Component 3: Network of CCH Partner Schools
+Component 3: Network of CCH Partner Schools